 - Tbilisi — Ultra-cheap with visa-free 1 year

-- Buenos Aires — World-class city at developing-world prices
+- Buenos Aires — a great city at developing-world prices

 - Berlin — Europe's startup capital, massive tech scene